Why You Should Protect Your Small Business With a Trademark

 Trademarks Build Trust in Your Small Business

-When they see the trademarked logo, they can be assured that the goods are genuine and not fake.
+When they see the trademarked logo, it can help reinforce that they are dealing with the real business and not an imitator.
 When brands become bigger, fraudsters often try to make and sell counterfeits.

 This is common in the fashion industry where lots of people are selling fake clothes under big brand labels.
 They tend to be sold in shady markets and online under a fake store.